 Step back from the blindingly dazzling trichomes on the buds displayed in jars upon jars at the Emerald Cup, and one finds the basic essence of a county fair.
-The cup, unique in its celebration of outdoor cannabis, is held each December at the Santa Rosa County Fairgrounds in Northern California.
+The cup, unique in its celebration of outdoor cannabis, is held each December at the Sonoma County Fairgrounds in Northern California.

 What began as a way for growers to come out of the hills and share the spoils of their harvest has now ballooned into a two-day extravaganza celebrating California’s most beloved agricultural product.
 While the event boasts speaker panels, a musical lineup and a huge zone for California medical patients to sample more than a few choice strain selections, the event’s cannabis judging competition remains at its beating heart of dankness.